aimeeu/cardiganpeke/content/en/docs/about/dogs/index.md

 ## George

-**Registered Name**: Primah's Dragonslayer
+**Registered Name**: Primah's Dragonslayer RATN

 George is a Tibetan Spaniel, a rare and ancient breed that is not a spaniel.
 Tibetan monks bred Tibbies to be companions and watch dogs.
-George is learning nose work and Barn Hunt.
+George is learning scent work and Barn Hunt.

 {{< cardpane >}}
 {{< card header="Menomonee Park" title="George posing in the snow." subtitle="2024">}}